JernejPuc/sidegame-py/README.md

 - Enable spawning and despawning of dummy entities on the server for testing, i.e. still player bots detached from clients.

+- Allow clients to gracefully disconnect, i.e. without the server having to handle a disconnection or timeout error.

 - Allow disconnected clients to reconnect and resume their state instead of automatically clearing associated data/objects on disconnection.